GobySoft/goby3/src/doc/markdown/doc502_goby_gps.md

 Upon startup `goby_gps` connects to `gpsd` using a TCP client and then sends a `WATCH` command to `gpsd` to enable streaming of GPS data.

 `goby_gps` handles three types of `gpsd` data: TPV (time-position-velocity), SKY (sky view of the GPS satellites), and ATT (vehicle attitude).
-These are converted from JSON to equivalent Protocol Buffers messages and published on the ZeroMQ interprocess layer.
+These are converted from JSON into equivalent Protocol Buffers messages and published on the ZeroMQ interprocess layer.

 | GPSD Message | Protobuf Message | Goby Group |
 |------------------------|-----------------------------|-----------------------|